Nero103/Nero103/README.md

 # 👋 Hello there!
 ## 🔬About Me
-👀 I am Nero Lewis, a Tableau Desktop Specialist (specializing in Python and SQL too), pursuing a role in Data Analytics with a Bachelor's in Psychology (specializing in research and experimentation).
-I am new to GitHub and cannot wait to learn more.
+👀 I am Nero Lewis, a Tableau Desktop Specialist (specializing in Python and SQL too), striving to transition my career into a Data Analytics role.
+Armed with a Bachelor's in Psychology (specializing in research and experimentation), I am knowledgeable in market research, HR, and the healthcare industry.

 🎆 I enjoy contributing and providing innovative ideas to analytical projects, and I am enthusiastic about learning new technologies and sciences.
 In 2020, I learned the data analytical process as well as Python, R, SQL, and Tableau.
 Within the following year, I dove deeper into Python, learning Sklearn, Seaborn, Pandas, SciPy, Statsmodel, and Numpy.
 Currently, I completed the Google Advanced Data Analytics certificate, which comprised 7 courses on statistical analysis, machine learning, and data science.